poiyomi/PoiyomiDocs/docs/modifiers/blacklight-masking.md

 EDITOR'S NOTE: This page was written based on an old Tutorial Video by Poiyomi.
 Some information may not be totally accurate as this module has completely changed since then. -BluWizard10
 -->

 BlackLight Masking allows you to create distance-based effects that appear based on specific set of Keys.
-It works by only showing effects when a specific Light Source (set to the Color **Black**) has it's `Range` set to the `Key` as defined in the BlackLight Masking to show the effect.
+It works by only showing effects when a specific Light Source (set to the Color **Black**) has it's `Intensity` set to match the `Key` as defined in the BlackLight Masking to show the effect.

 There are 4 BlackLight Masks permissible per Material.